fabiospampinato/watcher/readme.md

   - by default this is set to `false`, so initial events are emitted.
 - `native`: whether to use the native recursive watcher if available and needed.
   - by default this is set to `true`.
-  - the native recursive watcher is only available under macOS and Windows.
+  - the native recursive watcher is only available under macOS and Windows, and Linux only when using Node v20.13+/v22.1+.
   - when the native recursive watcher is used the `depth` option is ignored.
   - setting it to `false` can have a positive performance impact if you want to watch recursively a potentially very deep directory with a low `depth` value.
 - `persistent`: whether to keep the Node process running as long as the watcher is not closed.